Legit-Labs/legitify/README.md

  <img width="250" alt="Legitify Logo" src="https://user-images.githubusercontent.com/74864790/174815311-746a0c98-9a1f-44a9-808c-035788edfd4d.png">

-Strengthen the security posture of your GitHub organization! <br/>
+Strengthen the security posture of your organization! <br/>
-Detect and remediate misconfigurations, security and compliance issues across all your GitHub assets with ease 🔥 <br/>
+Detect and remediate misconfigurations, security and compliance issues across all your code management platforms with ease 🔥 <br/>
  by [Legit Security](https://www.legitsecurity.com/)
 </div>